ayeshasdina/researchlab/index.md

 # Artificial Intelligence Research in Security Lab

-The CyberDefence and Research Laboratory develops novel algorithms in a diverse array of subjects, notably Computer Networks Security, Machine Learning, Internet of Things (IoT), Cloud Computing, and Bioinformatics.
+The Artificial Intelligence Research in Security Lab develops novel algorithms in a diverse array of subjects, notably Computer Networks Security, Machine Learning, Internet of Things (IoT), Cloud Computing, and Bioinformatics.
 If you are interested to join us, please check out our openings [age for more information and a description of our current open positions.

 {% include section.html %}